CRGSCodingCats/PageScript/README.md

 # PageScript
-PageScript is a beginner-friendly markup language that turns simple, readable syntax into clean HTML.
-With fewer tags and easier structure, it’s perfect for quick prototyping, learning web basics, or building elegant pages—without the clutter of traditional code.
+PageScript is a simplified markup language designed to make web page creation intuitive, clean, and beginner-friendly.
+With minimal syntax and human-readable commands, it transforms basic text into fully functional HTML — no tangled tags, no coding experience required.

+Whether you're a first-time web builder, a teacher introducing web concepts, or a developer who just wants to prototype fast, PageScript offers a refreshing alternative to traditional HTML.